krisbolton/cyber-warfare-explained/about.md

 In the interest of transparency, I will introduce myself.
 Hi, I'm Kris Bolton.
 I hold an MSc in Cyber Security from Wolverhampton Cyber Research Institute (WCRI), where I focused on nation-state cyber threats and the use of artificial intelligence to predict threat movement within networks.
 I have a technical background in Computer Science (BSc).
 You can find me @KrisBolton on Twitter or <a href="mailto:cyberwarfaretoday@gmail.com">contact me via email</a>.

-# Patreon and Perks
+# Support

-This project is an on-going research effort, supported via Patreon.
-Support allows me to dedicate more time and resources to its completion.
-If at any point you find yourself learning something new or find the content particularly interesting, please do consider becoming a Patron, even if you've never Patreon'd before.
+This project is an on-going research effort, supported via GitHub Sponsors.
+Sponsorship allows me to dedicate more time and resources to the completion and improvement of the project.
+If at any point you find yourself learning something new or find the content particularly interesting, please do consider becoming a sponsor.

 In return for your patronage you will get access to content previews, discussions, Q&A and vote on which content comes next.
 You will gain access to all previous discussions and Q&A as well.